snbilall/BasketService/README.md

 ----

-# Key Value Go Service
+# Basket Service

-**Description**:  A Basic key value project.
-Gets key value values from client, saves data on memory.
-It saves memory data to a file in periodic interval.
-Gin library used to build web service.
+**Description**:  A Basic project that get, add or remove products to user's basket.
+Products and their stocks are stored in elasticsearh.
+Elastic search database updates are expected from another microservice

 ## Dependencies